Banjo roll

 In bluegrass music, a banjo roll or roll is a pattern played by the banjo that uses a repeating eighth-note arpeggio – a broken chord – that by subdividing the beat 'keeps time'.
 "Each ["standard"] roll pattern is a right hand fingering pattern, consisting of eight (eighth) notes, which can be played while holding any chord position with the left hand."

 "When used as back-up, the same pattern can be repeated over and over throughout an entire song, (...[with chord changes] as required), or the roll patterns can be combined with one another and with [back-up licks]...
 The roll patterns can also be used to embellish the vamping style of back-up, especially when the chords are played high...
 These roll patterns can be used as back-up for any song played at any tempo."
-The banjo is commonly played in open tunings, such as open G (as are all of the examples): G'DGBD', allowing rolls to be practiced on all open strings (without fretting).
+The banjo is commonly played in open tunings, such as open G (as are all of the examples): G′DGBD′, allowing rolls to be practiced on all open strings (without fretting).
 Rolls are a distinguishing characteristic of Scruggs style banjo playing, with older styles being more melodic.
 The older style of banjo playing has been described as "in 'phrases,'" and with, "really no connective tissue between four notes and next four notes...sorta like a gallop.
 Snuffy [Jenkins] was a little like that...old sounding, choppy...".

 Banjo rolls serve a variety of functions within an ensemble:

 Earl Scruggs is known for being the pioneer of banjo picking.
 Scruggs grew up in a musical family where his parents and siblings all played instruments including the guitar, piano, fiddle and the organ.
 Scruggs began playing the banjo at the age of 5, by the age of 10 he perfected three-string-plucking on a 5 string banjo now known as “Scruggs-Style”.
 When Scruggs was 21 he began playing with Bill Monroe group called Blue Grass Boys which is where the term “bluegrass music” comes from.
-Later on, Monroe and Scruggs launched The Foggy Mountain Boys.
+Later on, Lester Flatt and Scruggs launched The Foggy Mountain Boys.